tysbrown/tysbrown/README.md

 The whole web is my domain.
 Server, client, and database.

-Slave to React, Node, and GraphQL.
+Currently a slave to React, Node, and GraphQL.

 ```javascript
 const tyler = {